yamtimor/wsb-sentinel-agent/README.md

-# WSB Sentinel Agent
+# WSB Sentiment Agent

-A backend foundation for an AI-driven "sentinel" that monitors WallStreetBets crowd behavior and market regime data (SPY & VIX).
+A backend foundation for an AI-driven agent that monitors WallStreetBets crowd behavior and market regime data (SPY & VIX).
 This project provides the data layer that will power future AI Agent analysis of WSB sentiment versus market volatility regimes.

 ## Overview

-**wsb-sentinel-agent** is a backend and data layer that fetches Reddit WallStreetBets activity and basic market data (SPY & VIX).
+**wsb-sentiment-agent** is a backend and data layer that fetches Reddit WallStreetBets activity and basic market data (SPY & VIX).
 In later phases, this will power an AI Agent that analyzes crowd sentiment versus market volatility regimes.

 ### Current Implementation